marketao/marketao.github.io/index.md

 ## Hello and welcome!
 I am a Political Scientist interested in the interaction of military and society, and ethnic and gender dynamics and inequality.
 In my work, I employ a mixed methods approach, combining quantitative and qualitative methods.
 I have experience in designing and using various interviewing techniques and planning and executing fieldwork in conflict-affected regions.
 Additionally, I bring substantial teaching experience and strong project management and communication skills.
 I am dedicated to conducting creative, collaborative and inclusive research that generates social and political impact.

 I have recently submitted my PhD dissertation *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations* at the [Department of Political Science](https://www.tcd.ie/Political_Science/) at [Trinity College Dublin](http://tcd.ie).
 My viva is scheduled for November 2024.
-I hold a BA in Political Science and EU Studies from [Palacký University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html), as well as significant international experience.
+I hold a BA in Political Science and EU Studies from [Palacký University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html), during which I spent a year studying at the University of Haifa.
+Alongside my academic pursuits, I have also gained valuable experience in diplomacy and the private sector.

 I am currently seeking a position as researcher or lecturer, with experience and skills adaptable to academia, NGOs, or the private sector.